Morris–Jumel Mansion: Site

 The mansion is located at 65 Jumel Terrace in the Washington Heights neighborhood of Upper Manhattan in New York City.
 The house is in Roger Morris Park, within the boundaries of the Jumel Terrace Historic District, but is landmarked separately from the historic district.
+The entirety of the Jumel Terrace Historic District is within another historic district, the Dominican Historic District.
 The land lot, which is coextensive with Roger Morris Park, measures 62,000 ft2 with a frontage of 359.25 ft and a depth of 168.67 ft.
 The site is bounded by Jumel Terrace to the west, 160th Street to the south, Edgecombe Avenue to the east, and 162nd Street to the north.

 Extending west of the mansion is Sylvan Terrace, (Note: Also known erroneously as Sylvan Place) which was originally the mansion's carriage driveway.
 The house is surrounded by residential buildings, such as the 555 Edgecombe Avenue apartment building (formerly the Roger Morris Apartments) to the south.
 There are numerous row houses on the surrounding blocks, which include some of Manhattan's last remaining wood-frame houses.
 The 163rd Street–Amsterdam Avenue station of the New York City Subway is near the mansion.

 The mansion sits atop Coogan's Bluff, from which Lower Manhattan, the Hudson River including the Palisades, the Bronx, Westchester, the Long Island Sound, and the Harlem River were once visible.
 The mansion also overlooked the Polo Grounds baseball stadium immediately to the east.
 The Jumel family, who once occupied the mansion, claimed to be able to see seven counties from the house.
 In the late 19th century, the house was visible from several miles away and had views of most locations in Manhattan, despite being readily accessible from the elevated Ninth Avenue Line.
 This led one 19th-century writer to state that "as a point of observation it is hardly to be excelled".